ZirwesSecurity/LinuxSecurity/SecuringSSH.md

 UseRoaming no # deprecated
-ObscureKeystrokeTiming yes # default yes IdentitiesOnly yes # only send specified public keys to the server ForwardAgent no # do not send the ssh agent to the server IdentitiesOnly yes # do not offer all keys when conneting but rely on a specific one
+ObscureKeystrokeTiming yes # default yes IdentitiesOnly yes # only send specified public keys to the server ForwardAgent no # do not send the ssh agent to the server.
+Default: no IdentitiesOnly yes # do not offer all keys when conneting but rely on a specific one StrictHostKeyChecking yes # do not allow connecting to an unknown server
+                          # default "ask"

 # specific settings for the server.
 Host blocks should be placed at the end of the file (similar to "Match" above)
 Host myserver # set a name for the new connection.
 Can be any name